pegros/PEG_MISC/help/sfpegMediaListViewCmp.md

 When used in Experience Cloud, the `Site Name` property must be set and is directly used for these download operations.

+⚠️ This component currently relies on the standard **[getListUi](https://developer.salesforce.com/docs/component-library/documentation/en/lwc/lwc.reference_lightning_ui_api_list_ui)** wire service to fetch List View records.
+This service is in _deprecated_ status but is still operational.

+It also relies on the **[getObjectInfo](https://developer.salesforce.com/docs/component-library/documentation/en/lwc/lwc.reference_wire_adapters_object_info)** wire service to fetch field labels and help text.